 Cleaning…ugh.
 Even though we are always cleaning I make sure everything is cleaned at the end of the year.
 Just to make sure all the germs, sticky stuff, and who knows what else gets washed off all the things.
 It also helps them process that the school year is coming to a close and something new will start.

 Students LOVE to help clean!
 They wash the toys in the sensory table in bubbly water using sponges and toothbrushes.
 When they clean with toothbrushes, they are strengthening their fingers, wrists, and lower arms too.
 They LOVE washing the animals from the blocks center and animal math manipulatives.
-After students have scrubbed the toys, put the them on trays, spray them with bleach water, and let air dry over night.
+After students have scrubbed the toys, put them on trays, spray them with bleach water, and let air dry overnight.

 The Monday of the school year I send home their summer packets on BRIGHT colored paper.
 It includes a math journal (with parent letter on the back cover), summer math activity charts, summer writing journal (with parent letter), and summer reading activity charts.
 I don’t expect students to do all of it but even if they only do some of it, it will keep them learning all summer long.
 It also gives families simple ideas they can do outside or inside.
 Families have told me that they do the activity charts when they go to grandma’s house!
 LOVE that!

 Students help me take everything down off the walls that they can and take apart class books.
 All their art projects, journals, name tags, name puzzles, family necklaces, drawing journals, and portfolios go into a plastic tub.